 - M-Pede at 1 to 2 gal/100 gal water.
 Good coverage is essential.
 Do not use within 3 days of applying sulfur or past verasion.
 Do not mix with hard water.
 12-hr reentry.
 O

-- Prev-Am Ultra at 50 fl oz/100 gal water.
-Do not use within 14 days of a sulfur application, above 90°F, or when plants are under heat or moisture stress.
-12-hr reentry.
+- Prev-Am at 50 fl oz/100 gal water.
+Do not use with surfactants, above 90°F, or when plants are under heat or moisture stress.
+24-hr reentry.

 - Rally 40 WSP at 3 to 5 oz/A. Do not apply within 14 days of harvest.
 Group 3 fungicide.
 24-hr reentry.